mclift/unicorn-hat-dotnet/README.md

 * A Raspberry Pi with the .NET 6 runtime installed on Linux.
 * The Unicorn HAT HD connected to the Raspberry Pi.
-* SPI enabled – see [Manual install](https://github.com/pimoroni/unicorn-hat-hd#manual-install) notes in the pimoroni/unicorn-hat-hd repository.
+* SPI enabled &ndash; see [Manual install](https://github.com/pimoroni/unicorn-hat-hd#manual-install) notes in the pimoroni/unicorn-hat-hd repository.

 ## Usage